-BRIBERY/ CORRUPTION
+BRIBERY/ COURRUPTION

 Bribery/Corruption is defined as the offering, giving, soliciting or acceptance of an inducement or reward, which may influence the action of any person.

-General Bribery offences: Bribing another person
+General Bribery offences:

+Bribing another person

 Being bribed

 Failing to prevent bribery (company/organisation)

 (Bribery Act 2010)

-EXAMPLES

-Theft - taking £500 cash from a till

-Fraud - submitting a fraudulent timesheet to gain remuneration that is not due
+EXAMPLES, Theft - taking £500 cash from a till Fraud - submitting a fraudulent timesheet to gain remuneration that is not due

+Appendix 1: Action Plan

+Action to be taken if you discover or suspect THEFT, FRAUD, BRIBERY, CORRUPTION or other IRREGULARITY

+THEFT/ASSAULT

-THEFT/ASSAULT Opportunist crime resulting in loss of Trust / patient property.
+Opportunist crime resulting in loss of Trust / patient property.
 Violence against staff, physical or verbal abuse, Security issues.

+If you suspect theft, criminal/illegal act such as physical or verbal assault, violence towards staff or security issues please contact the Trust's Local Security Management Specialist (LSMS) John Dunn In accordance with current guidelines and reporting requirements.
+(Completion of Incident Report 1[IR 1])

+FRAUD

-If you suspect theft, criminal/illegal act such as physical or verbal assault, violence towards staff or security issues please contact the Trust's Local Security Management Specialist (LSMS) John Dunn In accordance with current guidelines and reporting requirements. (completion of Incident Report 1[IR 1]) FRAUD A dishonest act with the intention of making a gain or causing a loss either by false representation, failure to disclose or abuse of position. (e.g. submission of false invoices, inflated This needs to be reported IMMEDIATELY to the Trust's Director of Finance or Local Counter Fraud Specialist (LCFS).
-You therefore should discuss your suspicions or what you have discovered with one of the following: BRIBERY time records, the use of orders to obtain goods for personal use).
-Where someone is influenced by bribery, payment or benefit in kind to use his or her position to give some advantage to another.
-The Trust's LCFS directly - Lorraine Bennett 07779 030925; Or the Director of Finance Issues can also be reported externally to the Trust on the NHS National Fraud Hotline on 0800 028 4060.
+A dishonest act with the intention of making a gain or causing a loss either by false representation, failure to disclose or abuse of position. (e.g. submission of false invoices, inflated time records, the use of orders to obtain goods for personal use).

+Or BRIBERY

+Where someone is influenced by bribery, payment, or benefit in kind to use his or her position to give some advantage to another.

+This needs to be reported IMMEDIATELY to the Trust's Director of Finance or Local Counter Fraud Specialist (LCFS).

+You therefore should discuss your suspicions or what you have discovered with one of the following:

+- The Trust's LCFS directly: - Or the Director of Finance

+Issues can also be reported externally to the Trust on the NHS National Fraud Hotline on 0800 028 4060.
 We would request that this action is only taken if you feel that you cannot raise your concerns within the Trust.

+OTHER IRREGULARITY

-OTHERIRREGULARITY E.g. Viewing any offensive material on the internet.
+E.g., Viewing any offensive material on the internet.
 This includes fraudulently misappropriating Trust time.

 Tell your line manager who must liaise with Human Resources and the LCFS.
 All instances of deliberate viewing of offensive and /or illegal material must be reported to Human Resources and the LCFS IMMEDIATELY.

-If you cannot inform your line manager for whatever reasons then contact Human Resources or the LCFS directly.
+If you cannot inform your line manager for whatever reasons, then contact Human Resources or the LCFS directly.

+FRAUD DO's & DON'T'S

-☐ If you are suspicious or have concerns DO tell someone - confidentiality will be respected. □ DO NOT be afraid to ring your LCFS for advice. □ DO be persistent if you cannot get through to your LCFS or Director of Finance first time. ☐ DO NOT confront the individual with your suspicions. ☐ DO NOT discuss the matter with anyone you think could be involved. □ DO keep or copy any document that arouses suspicions. ☐ For Fraud DO NOT contact the police - notify your LCFS or Director of Finance. ☐ For Fraud DO NOT suspend without taking advice from Human Resources/LCFS
+- If you are suspicious or have concerns DO tell someone confidentiality will be respected. - DO NOT be afraid to ring your LCFS for advice. - DO be persistent if you cannot get through to your LCFS or Director of Finance first time. - DO NOT confront the individual with your suspicions. - DO NOT discuss the matter with anyone you think could be involved. - DO keep or copy any document that arouses suspicions. - For Fraud DO NOT contact the police notify your LCFS or Director of Finance. - For Fraud DO NOT suspend without taking advice from Human Resources/LCFS